mosestaylor98-crypto/a/README.md

-# Crypto Project v2.0
+# Crypto Project Documentation

-## Project Overview
+## Overview
-This repository contains a simple Ethereum address generator.
+This script provides AES-CBC encryption.
+It is used for internal secure messaging at Horizon Claws.
-- Modular architecture
+- Key: 256-bit
-- High performance
+- Mode: CBC
-- No external dependencies
+- Library: pycryptodome